Best Mattress for Kids: Reviews and Buyer’s Guide

 - Our Recommendation: Amerisleep AS1 — The Amerisleep AS1 is our top recommendation for kids.
 The firm feel of Bio-Pur® keeps the child resting on top of the mattress, but with a slight cradling sensation to relieve pressure points.

-The Amerisleep AS1 mattress is Amerisleep’s firmest model.
+The Amerisleep AS1 is Amerisleep’s firmest model.
 The mattress is 10 inches tall and contains 2 inches of Bio-Pur® and 8 inches of Bio-Core®.
-The polyester blend cover incorporates FDA-determined Celliant® technology.
+The polyester blend cover is designed to increase airflow throughout the mattress.
+The result?
+A more rejuvenating rest with little to no risk of overheating at night.
+Children sleep better at night and wake up fully rested.

 Amerisleep’s Bio-Pur® memory foam is plant-based— part of the petroleum is replaced with castor oil during manufacturing, providing a cooler and more eco-friendly material than traditional memory foam, with little to no off-gassing.
 Bio-Pur® relieves pressure points on the body, easing aches and pains for children who love to run around and play non-stop during the day.